BartMassey/fml/README.md

       python fml.py lineup.csv

-(The input may also be provided on standard input.)
-The output for the provided sample input should look like this:
+The input may also be provided on standard input.

-      1 Mr. Hero [Sun]
-      3 Car Heists
-      2 Carbots
-      2 The Dwelling Horror
-      $110.0M
+### Input

 The input is a [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) file.
 Each row contains the name of the movie, the price of the movie in dollars, and predicted values for that movie in millions of dollars (fractions are ok, can be preceded with a dollar sign).
 A movie can have several predictions, separated by slashes.
 All but the last should have a percent probability of that prediction, separated by a percent sign from the value.
 The last value gets the rest of the probability.

-Note that the exchange rate between price and value appears to be $100K box-office per dollar in showing cost.
+### Output

+The
+output for the provided sample input should look like this:

+      1x Mr. Hero [Sun] (VR 1.04, BP 7%)
+      3x Car Heists (VR 1.06, BP 7%)
+      2x Carbots (VR 1.14, BP 7%)
+      2x The Dwelling Horror (VR 1.30, BP 9%)
+      $110.0M

+The entries here are the number to pick, the film title, the *value ratio* (expected return in dollars/FMLbuck, with 10M/1 being 1.0), and the *Best Performer probability* estimated percentage.

 ## Background